abhishek-gola/hazard-detector/README.md

 ---

+## In short

+Class-agnostic moving-object detection from the residual between *forecast* and *observed* 3D geometry.
+Nothing is trained and no labels are used at inference.

+The result I would defend first: a parked car and a moving car are the same pixels, so an appearance-based detector separates them at **AUC 0.500 by construction**.
+Raw surprise inside annotated boxes separates them at **0.813**.
+That is the one thing here a detector cannot do.

+The result that decides whether it is useful: over **15 KITTI drives, 3,138 moving instances**, scored against KittiMoSeg labels, it reaches **27.2 % recall at 38.7 % precision**, 0.59 s/frame.
+That is a dataset-mining tool, not a perception component, and the README says so throughout.

+The comparison worth arguing about: a KITTI-finetuned **RAFT-large** residual, **220× smaller**, matches this method's precision and beats its false-alarm rate at half the recall.
+A 1.16 B geometry model buys ~2× recall for ~40× the latency.

+What does not work: recall collapses with apparent size (9.6 % under 600 px²);
+radial motion is invisible by construction; mask IoU is 10.2 % against supervised MODNet's 37–45 % (different split, quarter resolution, so indicative only); full field of view fails and both of my explanations for why tested false; the worst clip emits 3 detections in 52 frames because its signal is genuinely weak, which took a rejected hypothesis to establish.

+Details, confidence intervals and the scripts that regenerate every table are below.
+Three [negative results](#negative-results) are the most informative part.

+---

 ## What it does

-VGGT-World (arXiv:2603.12655) forecasts the *geometry* of the next frame instead of its pixels.
+VGGT-World ([Sun et al., *Transforming VGGT into an Autoregressive Geometry World Model*, arXiv:2603.12655](https://arxiv.org/abs/2603.12655)) forecasts the *geometry* of the next frame instead of its pixels.
 Their own demo prints two depth maps side by side: the forecast, and what VGGT actually measured once the frame arrived.
 They ship it as a quality comparison.

 But the disagreement between those two maps is a **surprise signal**, and that is the whole project.

 Most of a driving scene evolves predictably.
-The road recedes, buildings sweep past, parked cars grow in the frame — all of it follows from ego motion, and a forecast nails it.
+The road recedes, buildings sweep past, parked cars grow in the frame.
+All of it follows from ego motion, and a forecast gets it right.
 What no forecast can anticipate is something moving under its own agency: a car cutting into your lane, a pedestrian stepping out from between parked vans.
 There, the guess fails, and it fails *exactly where the surprising thing is*.

 The property that makes this more than a re-derived object detector: **a car travelling steadily beside you is not surprising.** Constant-velocity scene flow is predictable.
-What fires is a *change* in the pattern — which is much closer to what you actually mean by "hazard" than "there is a car here".
+What fires is a *change* in the pattern.
+That is much closer to what you actually mean by "hazard" than "there is a car here".

 ---